 Community and Council Inclusiveness embedded in project and program planning.
+Community and Council • Inclusiveness embedded in project and program planning.
 Council Communication strategy completed.
 Council with participation of stakeholders Podcast piloted and evaluated.
-Council and Community • Level of interest in communication as determined by social media, web and print media interaction.
 Council and Community Level of interest in communication as determined by social media, web and print media interaction.
+Council and Community Level of interest in communication as determined by social media, web and print media interaction.
 Clearer and more understandable language used.
 Council Action plan developed and implemented.
-Council • Annual audit of the geographic reach of cultural programs published.
+Council Annual audit of the geographic reach of cultural programs published.

-DIRE CTIONS & ACTIONS YEAR 1 YEAR 2 YEAR 3 YEAR 4 YEAR 5 3.
-Promoting active participation f or all ages 3.1 Investigate the establishment of an artist-in-community program to encourage members or clients of community organisations to engage with the arts.
+DIRE ECTIONS & ACTIONS YEAR 1 YEAR 2 YEAR 3 YEAR 4 YEAR 5 3.
+Promoting active participation f for all ages 3.1 Investigate the establishment of an artist-in-community program to encourage members or clients of community organisations to engage with the arts.
 3.2 Investigate partnerships with regional youth agencies, to develop joint participatory creative industries initiatives involving digital arts and music.
 3.3 Explore ways to boost the development of creative capability in areas such as virtual reality, gaming and videography with local education providers.
 3.4 Investigate and plan a regular series of youth-focussed arts events, and ensure young people are engaged in the planning and presentation of the events.
-4. Celebrating diversity 4.1 As part of the next Greater Shepparton Economic Development, Tourism & Major Events Strategy, expand the arts and cultural components of the festivals and events program.
+4. Celebrating diversity L 1 1 4.1 As part of the next Greater Shepparton Economic Development, Tourism & Major Events Strategy, expand the arts and cultural components of the festivals and events program.
 4.2 Encourage and seek participation that is led by artists and cultural groups from diverse backgrounds in the ongoing festival and events program.
 4.3 Develop an annual program of world-music events that showcases the diverse communities of Greater Shepparton.
 4.4 Investigate feasibility of establishing an access gallery space that specifically encourages local artists from diverse cultural backgrounds to exhibit.